Before you lodge a RTI request you should check whether the information is already available somewhere else.

 If I can't find the information I am looking for, how do I make an RTI application?

 Applications are to be accompanied by the application fee of $41.25, unless you are claiming a fee waiver (see below).

 The application fee can be paid by:

 Direct deposit to WESTPAC, BSB 037-001, ACCOUNT 268083

-Cheque or money order made out to the Department of Primary Industries, Parks, Water and Environment.
+Cheque or money order made out to the Department of Natural Resources and Environment Tasmania.